cvxgrp/cvxmarkowitz/CONTRIBUTING.md

 ## Running unit tests

-We use `pytest` to run our unit tests, which you can install with `pip install pytest`.
+We use `pytest` to run our unit tests.
-To run all unit tests, `cd` into `cvxpy/tests` and run the following command:
+To run all unit tests run the following command:

 ```bash
 make test